cfw-guide/dsi.cfw.guide/docs/uninstalling-unlaunch.md

 :::

-Once you have reviewed the above information, follow the [Dumping NAND](installing-unlaunch.html) instructions up to the uninstall part.
+Once you have reviewed the above information, follow the [Installing Unlaunch](installing-unlaunch.html) instructions up to the uninstall part.